-In the formal gardens of this precinct, garden elements or features can be used as striking highlights.
-Large clay pots with a metallic glaze with brightly flowering plants can add splash of colour while small sculptural elements can add interest to a frontage.
+In the structured gardens of this precinct, garden elements or features can be used as striking highlights.
+Large glazed pots can add splash of colour while small sculptural elements can add interest to a frontage.
 Keep any such ornaments at an appropriate scale to your garden and don't let them overly dominate the space.